Skip to main content

 Migration steps

-The migration will be delivered in the following phases:
+The migration has been delivered in the following phases:

 PhaseActivitiesStatus